Introduction to the Michigan Newspaper Family Histories

 Mergers, absorptions, and relationships are noted in the families by solid arrows; other editions of the title by broken arrows.
 Some families may contain only one or two titles.
 Some families are quite lengthy and are related to other newspaper families; when this happens an arrow appears next to the title box with the name of the related family.

 The family histories do not indicate Library of Michigan holdings.
-The Library of Michigan's newspaper holdings are available through an online list and other libraries' holdings are avialable through Chronicling America.
+The Library of Michigan's newspaper holdings are available through an online list and other libraries' holdings are available through Chronicling America.

 These pages are not fully accessible using screen reader software.
-Print copies are available at the Library of Michigan reference desk and in Services for the Blind and Physically Handicapped.
+Print copies are available at the Library of Michigan reference desk and in the Braille and Talking Book Library.